PoojaAlluri22/data_analysis1/README.md

 The dataset used in this analysis contains Uber ride details, including:

 Timestamps: Booking date and time to track peak hours and seasonal trends.

 Trip Distance: Distance traveled per ride to understand common ride lengths.

 Day of the Week: To analyze which days experience the highest bookings.

 ## Key Insights & Findings

-🔹 Peak Booking Time: Most Uber rides are booked in the afternoon, suggesting higher demand for midday travel.
+1.Peak Booking Time: Most Uber rides are booked in the afternoon, suggesting higher demand for midday travel.

-🔹 Popular Booking Days: Fridays, Thursdays, and Mondays experience the highest ride requests, likely due to work commutes, weekend outings, and early-week travel needs.
+2.Popular Booking Days: Fridays, Thursdays, and Mondays experience the highest ride requests, likely due to work commutes, weekend outings, and early-week travel needs.

-🔹 Common Trip Distance: The majority of rides fall within the 0-10 miles range, indicating that Uber is mainly used for short-distance commutes.
+3.Common Trip Distance: The majority of rides fall within the 0-10 miles range, indicating that Uber is mainly used for short-distance commutes.

-🔹 Seasonal Trends: Booking rates drop in November, December, and January, likely due to cold weather, holidays, and reduced travel activity.
+4.Seasonal Trends: Booking rates drop in November, December, and January, likely due to cold weather, holidays, and reduced travel activity.

 ## Technologies & Tools Used

 Python: Data analysis and visualization

-Pandas & NumPy: Data cleaning and manipulation Matplotlib & Seaborn: Visualization of ride patterns Jupyter Notebook: Interactive data exploration
+Pandas & NumPy: Data cleaning and manipulation

+Matplotlib & Seaborn: Visualization of ride patterns

+Jupyter Notebook: Interactive data exploration

 ## Conclusion